 What different areas are there within Legoland Windsor?

 Legoland is split into clear areas with different themes – A Duplo area and fairy tale rides, Heartlake City full of Lego Friends, Lego City and the driving school, Pirates, Vikings etc and most areas have rides suitable for different age children.
 We picked up a Legoland Windsor map to make navigating a little bit easier and there is a Legoland app too.
 We went on a few rides throughout the course of the day and they were mainly ones where the child had to be over 1m tall and accompanied by an adult or any height children but accompanied by an adult also.
 There were plenty of Legoland rides in the park to happily entertain shorter/younger children and I felt that Legoland have done a great job of merging rides for slightly older children in with ones for younger children to make sure that they are catering for the whole family.

 Will you spend the whole day at Legoland Windsor queueing?

 Throughout the park there were plenty of play areas and things to look at that didn’t require you to queue or have an extra charge – LP loved the Duplo Valley play park and we could have spent the whole day in MiniLand – There was just so much to look at and LP was fascinated with it all being her size.
+This is great for toddlers and preschoolers.
 LP also didn’t mind that a lot of the Lego buildings and figures in MiniLand and the rest of the park were starting to look old, dirty and in need of a bit of TLC.
 New areas are being added all the time but the older parts could do with a refresh every so often too.